Fawl3r/F3-Crypto-AI-Trading-Bot/README.md

 ---

-Developed by **Fawl3r & F3 AI Industries**, this README highlights the advanced AI capabilities, design, and planned advancements of the **F3 Crypto AI Trading Bot**, showcasing its sophisticated decision-making and adaptability to handle the dynamic cryptocurrency market.
+Developed by **F3 AI Labs**, this README highlights the advanced AI capabilities, design, and planned advancements of the **F3 Crypto AI Trading Bot**, showcasing its sophisticated decision-making and adaptability to handle the dynamic cryptocurrency market.